 America was introduced to the music of The Yardbirds in 1965 with the single “For Your Love”.
 The group members were Keith Relf (vocals), Chris Dreja (guitar), Paul Samwell-Smith (Bass), Jim McCarty (drums), and Eric Clapton (lead guitar).
 The single was a hit (#6), but Eric Clapton immediately left the band, because he wanted to play Blues.
 So he joined John Mayall & The Bluesbreakers.
 “For Your Love” is an excellent piece of rock/pop that includes a harpsichord, rather than Blues guitar.

 Digression: The only way we heard the new hits in the mid-60’s was through our transistor radios and car radios.
-In small town Nebraska, we had stations KOIL & WOW from Omaha (the Top 40 format originated in Omaha), but the biggest influence in music came from the 50,000 Watt AM stations…WLS in Chicago & KOMA in Oklahoma City.
+In small town Nebraska, the biggest influence in music came from the 50,000 Watt AM stations…like KOMA in Oklahoma City.

 My family was traveling through Oklahoma in 1965, and we convinced Dad to stop at radio station KOMA.
 We got a nice tour of the station (looked smaller than we’d imagined), some bumper stickers, and a copy of their own Top 40 survey.
 Guess what was at #1?
 “For Your Love”.

 The Yardbirds had a hit, but who would replace Eric Clapton on guitar?
 Jimmy Page, a young session musician, almost took the job, but instead he recommended his friend, Jeff Beck.
-Good recommendation.
+Good idea.

 In July of 1965, The Yardbirds’ released the single “Heart Full Of Soul”.